 The Harmonized System is used to classify all imported cars that go through customs.
 Cars are assigned codes and categories depending on vehicle import duty Ghana specified rates.

-More so, the Ghanaian customs department checks the code of items such as cars imported into the country.
+The Ghanaian customs department checks the code of items such as cars imported into the country.
 This helps them to determine the category that each car belongs to.

 Immediately the class and code of the items are confirmed, the department then states how much import duty and other taxes are to be paid.
-To save time and make the process easier, importers are advised to check the code beforehand and also prepare the relevant payment.
+To save time and make the process easier, importers are advised to check the code beforehand and prepare the relevant payment.

 Valuation and import duty calculation